shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, you learn a little trick you can use on a daily basis.
 Choose one of your bonded schools, and then choose to learn a bending trick appropriate for that school:

 -   Trinket (Conjuration): Create an object that fits inside a 1ft cube.
+The object must be something that you have seen within your Spell Duration.
+If the original object is magical, the copy is nonmagical.
 -   Summon (Conjuration): Choose a creature or object within your Tether Range or that you have seen within your Spell Duration, and teleport them to any open space within 30ft of you.
 -   Intuition (Divination): Ask the DM a question about something within your Cast Range or happened within your Spell Duration, and they will answer “yes” or “no”, or if the answer isn’t clear-cut, “maybe”.
 -   Step in Shoes (Divination): Choose a creature you can see within range.
 You become blind to your own senses and instead sense everything from that creature’s senses, including senses you yourself don’t have.